Last modified: Dec. 23, 2019, 6:07 p.m.

-Status is insufficiently known, but is the rarest of the 3 Epirrita species.
-In extensive beech forests the species can be locally fairly common.
+Status is insufficiently known but is the rarest of the 3 Epirrita species.
+In extensive beech forests, the species can be locally fairly common.

 Native

 Although some sources claim that you can identify the 3 Epirrita species by the markings on the front wing, this is only a guide and there is much overlapping and therefore not certain.
-If you want to be 100% certain, then examination of the genitalia is necessary.
-This only applies to males, the female genitals are too variable to identify.

 Hibernates as egg on a twig or on bark.
 They are attracted to light and occasionally to sugar.

-The adults fly from early October till mid November.
+The adults fly from early October till mid-November.

 The larva lives on various deciduous trees with a strong preference for Fagus and young Betula trees